 1. Spiritual Awakening

-There’s a deep spiritual part to AA meetings.
+There’s a deep spiritual component to AA meetings.
 It is not a church; keep that in mind.
-Each individual finds a Higher Power of their own understanding.
+Each individual finds a Higher Power of their own understanding, making this topic universally relatable yet deeply personal.

 2. Step 1

-Great for beginners meetings and open meetings, Step 1 is where we begin and for those of us that have been around a while, this step can bring us back to the beginning of recovery.
+Perfect for beginner meetings and open meetings, Step 1 marks the beginning of our recovery journey.
+For those who have been around a while, this step can bring us back to the foundation of recovery.
 The first step reads:

 STEP 1: We admitted we were POWERLESS over alcohol, that our lives had become unmanageable.